-You check into your hotel…and they give you a fresh baked chocolate chip cookie, they’re having a roof-top mixer at 4pm, and they’ll help get you dinner reservations to that swanky new restaurant.
-Or instead of making a cake and playing yard-games for your child’s birthday, you book an event at ‘Complete Kid Party USA.
+You check into your hotel and are promptly greeted by a receptionist with a fresh-baked chocolate chip cookie.
+Also included in your stay is a roof-top mixer at 4pm, and they’ll help get you dinner reservations to that swanky new restaurant.
+Or instead of making a cake and playing yard-games for your child’s birthday, you book an event at ‘Complete Kid Party USA.’
 Congrats!
 If you have been “sold” a packaged experience in return for your hard-earned money, you have been initiated into the Experience Economy.
 What’s more, the company that “sold” you gained a lot of data from you in return.

 The Experience Economy is more than just a free cookie.
 It’s a progressive way of looking at your interactions with your customers and examining how the future of business looks in the 21st Century.